God-Walkers (Worship)

 When Jesus was asked the most important commandment, he referred back to this one.
 It’s the heart of what it means to pursue God.
 Jesus said, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment” (Matthew 22:37).

 How does this work in everyday life?
-Let me give you too examples.
+Let me give you two examples.
 One of the things I love about the early church is that they were as messed up as we are.
 It gives me hope.
 One of the issues they faced was what to do with meat that was offered to idols.
 It’s hard to relate this, so let’s try to picture what it would be like.

-Say that on your way out of church today, you were really hungry, and someone was selling rotisserie chicken right outside for half the price that you would normally pay.
+Say that on your way out of church today, you were starving, and someone was selling rotisserie chicken right outside for half the price that you would normally pay.
 You’re about to walk by, but it smells so good, so you stop and ask, “Why is your chicken so cheap?”
 It turns out that it’s cheap because it’s used chicken.
 But not used in the normal sense.
 It’s being sold by this religious group that offered it to their god that morning, but evidently their god wasn’t hungry and there’s all this leftover chicken.

 Some of you would have no problem saying, “What a bargain!
 I don’t really care what god it was offered to.
 The other gods aren’t real, and besides, I’m hungry.”
 Others of you would really struggle with the morality of buying that chicken.
 What should we do?